Maryam-1/Maryam-1/README.md

 # Welcome to My GitHub Profile!

-## 🚀 About Me
+## About Me
 I'm Maryam, a passionate Data Scientist with a Master’s degree in Applied Data Science from the University of Essex.
-My journey in data science is driven by a fervent interest in solving complex data challenges.
+My journey in data science is driven by solving complex data challenges.
 I've honed my skills in data analysis, machine learning, and statistical modeling to uncover insights and drive data-driven decisions.

 👯 I’m on the lookout to collaborate on open-source projects or tackle challenging datasets.